mohammed-mamounn/htb-writeups/Redeemer.md/Redeemer.md

 redis-cli -h <target-ip>
 ```

-Once connected, the `INFO` command dumps server statistics, including the version:
+Once connected, the `INFO` command showed me server statistics, including the version:

 ```
 INFO
 ```

 This confirms the server is running **Redis 5.0.7**.
+I tried looking online for some known vulnerabilities for this specific version of Redis but no luck.

-Redis can hold multiple numbered databases.
-To see how many keys live in database 0:
+Redis can hold multiple numbered databases, I found 1 database in position 0, next I wanted to see how many keys live in it:

 ```
 SELECT 0
 KEYS *
 ```

-This returned 4 keys, one of which is named `flag`.
-Reading it out:
+This returned 4 keys, one of which is named `flag`. ```cat``` did not cut it here as this is a databse so instead:

 ```
 GET flag
 ```

-This returns the flag directly — Redeemer doesn't have a separate user/root split, since Redis (running as root, with no authentication) hands over the flag as soon as you can talk to it.
+This gave me the flag directly.

 ### Summary of the full chain
 1. Full port scan (`nmap -p- -sV`) → found Redis on TCP 6379 (default full-range/default scan missed it)